GoodGuyMe/Deep_Learning_BAID/README.md

-## Official repository for CVPR2023 paper: "Towards Artistic Image Aesthetics Assessment: a Large-scale Dataset and a New Method"
+## Reproduction of official repository for CVPR2023 paper: "Towards Artistic Image Aesthetics Assessment: a Large-scale Dataset and a New Method"

+### Kaggle
+The code was run in kaggles, as a basis the reproduction notebook was used from the [Reproduction](GH-3) pull request.
+The code found in the 5 jupyter notebook files, containing the code to run Group Normalization(GN), and Batch Normalization with different loss functions.
+The file names are descriptive for this.
+The changes made on kaggle are not yet put into the normal code on this repository.

 ### Dataset